 In crypto, gas and/or fees help incentivize miners and validators to put transactions through, immortalizing them as part of a block of data and added onto the blockchain.

-A common validation method — Proof-of-Work which is used by Bitcoin (and Ethereum 1.0) — involves solving very complex mathematical problems, which in turn takes specialized computer hardware and large amounts of electrical energy.
+The other validation method — Proof-of-Work is used by Bitcoin (and Ethereum 1.0) — involves solving very complex mathematical problems, which in turn takes specialized computer hardware and large amounts of electrical energy.

 Gas & Transaction Fees